guru-prasad402/user-service/README.md

 13/08
 I worked on how the User Service communicates with the Order Service and understood the flow of data between them.
 I also understood that the User Service owns and manages its own user data and is responsible for user-related information.

+14/08
+I worked on handling service failures in the User Service.
+I practiced timeout, retry, circuit breaker, and fallback concepts and understood how they help the User Service remain stable when the Order Service is slow or unavailable.